D.K. Metcalf Player Prop Bets for NFL Week 14 | Seattle vs. Houston 12/12/2021

 Recent Performances

-- Against the 49ers last week, Metcalf was targeted eight times and totaled 60 yards on five receptions.
+- In last week's game against the 49ers, Metcalf was targeted eight times and racked up five catches for 60 yards.

-- Over his last three outings, Metcalf has racked up 34.7 yards per game, hauling in 10 passes on 20 targets.

 Metcalf's Seattle Teammates